 - Consider other measures that may also save energy.
 If you are in the midst of new construction or home remodeling project, you may have come across other proposed approaches to water heating.
 Under the right circumstances, these technologies can save significant amounts of energy.

+Need a new water heater?
+Ask for ENERGY STAR.
 Water heaters are the second highest source of energy usage in the home.
-A new ENERGY STAR certified heat pump water heater can save a home up to $3,500 in energy costs over its lifetime AND now you can save even more with rebate incentives.
-Those energy savings add up to big savings for the environment by helping prevent climate change.
-Warm up to savings with ENERGY STAR, right now!
+A new ENERGY STAR certified heat pump water heater can save $350 a year in energy costs plus even more with rebates now available from participating utilities.
+All this adds up to big savings for you and the environment.
+Don’t wait until your old water heater fails.
+Warm up to savings with ENERGY STAR today!